 Do you use chillies in your cooking?
 I cook with chillies a lot but I often come up against a problem, which is that the kids don’t like their food to be spicy at all and my husband is a complete spice fiend and gets through a bottle of Jamaican hot sauce a week!
 A spicy chilli temper is the solution.

-Luckily I’ve discovered an easy way to add a spicy kick to our portions when we have curry – leaving the children’s plates nice and mild.
-I’ll share the recipe with you at the end of the post.
+I was so pleased when I discovered this easy way to add a spicy kick to our portions when we have curry - leaving the children's plates nice and mild.
+I'll share the recipe with you at the end of the post.
 My kids are always asking questions about food and where it comes from - even if they don't always eat it.
-So today I’m going to tell you a little something about chilli growing in Bangladesh, courtesy of Oxfam.
+So today I'm going to tell you a little something about chilli growing in Bangladesh, courtesy of Oxfam.

 As I'm writing this post my three children are asleep upstairs in their beds, safe, dry and well fed.
 My youngest has a cough and a cold, but it's nothing that a bit of Calpol won't sort out if he wakes up in the night.